-Bobo designer, couturier and stylist representing South Africa, Kaffy (The Queen of Nigerian dance) representing Nigeria, Chenjie tattoo artist representing China, Ryan tattoo artist representing Ireland, Bradley representing United Kingdom, Minh designer representing Vietnam, Shakira writer representing Barbados, Gen entrepreneur representing Germany all boldly challenging the viewer to see the world through fresh eyes; a world where the old rules no longer apply.
+Bobo Ndima designer, couturier and stylist representing South Africa, Kaffy (The Queen of Nigerian dance) representing Nigeria, Chenjie Zhu tattoo artist representing China, Ryan Sean Kelly tattoo artist representing Ireland, Bradley Zero representing United Kingdom, Quang Minh Nguyen Pham fashion designer representing Vietnam, Shakirah Bourne writer representing Barbados, Gen Sadakane entrepreneur representing Germany all boldly challenging the viewer to see the world through fresh eyes; a world where the old rules no longer apply.

 After meeting, there was something that really brought all of them together at this moment in time to be chosen and represent a global European brand.
 From our their own individual corners of the world they exemplify a generation of innovation and leadership, who break through convention to create a different kind of world.
 They do this through a constant grind and crazy eye kind of passion.
 Being together they could feel the shared pioneering spirit of a new generation of individuals.

 It took three days to unite and capture the pioneering spirit of a new generation of individuals from across the globe.

 Success means constantly pushing beyond your own limits.
 This is our time.
 Never stop.
 Never settle.

 This is a global campaign centered on the theme of pushing personal limits.